bt3gl/building_blog/content/heroku_crash.md

 ```
 (if this is how you run your application).

 In the Procfile, each line has a task name, a colon, and the command that runs the task.
-We use web here because Heroku recognizes it as the task that starts the web server.
+We use web here because Heroku recognizes it as the task that starts the webserver.
 Heroku gives this task a PORT environment variable, and set it to the port in which the application needs to listen for requests.

 ### Using Foreman to Emulate Heroku